Chevrolet S-10 Blazer: First generation (1983–1994)

-From at least 1991 onward, all S10 Blazers and Jimmies came with four-wheel anti-lock brakes as standard equipment.
+From at least 1991 onward, all S-10 Blazers and Jimmies came with four-wheel anti-lock brakes as standard equipment.
 The first two years of the ABS system had axleshafts with pressed-on ABS toner rings, which were eliminated during the latter half of the 1993 model year (rear ABS control was now done via the vehicle speed sensor).
-A 5-speed manual transmission remained standard through 1994, but only with the TBI engine.
-Only the two 262 cuin engines were offered as options - the base TBI and the CPI (introduced in 1992 for the S-series and Chevrolet Astro minivans; the latter had the "Vortec" logo on the intake plenum).
+A five-speed manual transmission remained standard through 1994, but only with the TBI engine.
+Only the two 262 cuin engines were offered as options, the base TBI and the CPI (introduced in 1992 for the S-10/S-15 and Astro/Safari vans; the latter had the "Vortec" logo on the intake plenum).

-1993 had a few changes - the center console was raised (with a dual cup holder), and the 4L60E transmission replaced the 700r4.
-The grille (alongside the S-10 pickup) was revised (which was a chrome-plated version of the base work truck grille found on base S-10 pickups), along with the addition of optional 5-spoke alloy rims (for the 2WD model - basically a copy of the 3rd generation Camaro Z28 15" alloy rim).
+1993 had a few changes; the S-10 Blazer was renamed "S-Blazer" while the full-size Blazer became just "Blazer."
+The center console was raised (with a dual cup holder), and the 4L60-E transmission replaced the 700R4.
+The grille (alongside the S-10 pickup) was revised (which was a chrome-plated version of the base work truck grille found on base S-10 pickups), along with the addition of optional five-spoke alloy rims on 2WD models (which were basically a copy of the third-generation Camaro Z28 15" alloy rims).

-Although the second generation S-series pickup debuted in 1994, the S-10 Blazer and Jimmy continued unchanged for that year, with the only significant changes being a third brake light and the discontinuation of the rear spoiler.
+Although the second generation S-10/S-15 pickup debuted in 1994, the S-Blazer and Jimmy continued unchanged for that year, with the only significant changes being a third brake light and the discontinuation of the rear spoiler.
 1994 was a transition year for many automakers when it came to switching from R-12 Freon to CFC-free R134a refrigerant.
 The redesigned 1994 S-10 and Sonoma pickups used R134a refrigerant.
-Despite being nearly identical to the 1993 models, the entire 1994 model year full-size pickup and SUV lineup (C/K, Sierra, Suburban, Yukon, etc.), also used R134a.
-The 1994 S-10 Blazer and Jimmy seem to have used R-12 until the end of their production run and subsequent replacement with redesigned 1995 models that looked like the new-for-1994 pickups.
+Despite being nearly identical to the 1993 models, the entire 1994 model year full-size pickup and SUV lineup (C/K, Sierra, Suburban, Yukon) also used R134a.
+The 1994 S-Blazer and Jimmy seem to have used R-12 until the end of their production run.

-Second generation (1995)
+Second generation (1995–2005)

 The all-new Blazer was introduced in 1994 as a 1995 model year.
-This time, it lost the S-10 prefix for simpler identification, as the full-size K5 Blazer was discontinued. (the GMT400-based Blazer was rebadged as the Tahoe; the Tahoe package which was the base trim for past S10s was redesignated as the LS.)
+This time, it lost the S prefix for simpler identification, as the full-size Blazer was discontinued and renamed the Tahoe.
+(The Tahoe package, which was the base trim for past S-10s, was redesignated as the LS.)
 Exterior and interior size were increased, bumping it up to a mid-sized SUV.
 The Blazer was Playboy Magazine's Truck of the Year for 1995 and was also the unanimous winner of the Motor Trend 1995 Truck of the Year.
-The '95 Blazer was also awarded North American Truck of the Year at the North American International Auto Show in Detroit.
+The 1995 Blazer was also awarded North American Truck of the Year at the North American International Auto Show in Detroit.